edoatley/java-dev/README.md

 | Feature | | |
 | | process-image | Gets details of the ACR and generates a suitable image name before pulling from GHCR and pushing to ACR |
 | | feature-infra | Deploy infrastructure for this feature branch to Azure and deploy the image there |

+### Install VM with docker and run image

+TODO: Before anything else fix https://github.com/edoatley/java-dev/actions/runs/9352704147

+In the previous section terraform is used to deploy a VM inside a VNET and push the image to an ACR, now we must install docker on the virtual machine and run the application.
+We then need to expose the VM on a public IP allowing us to run the integration tests against the VM docker container.

+#### Step 1 - VM docker install

+Use a script to install docker on the VM

+#### Step 2 - VM public IP

+expose VM on a public IP address

+#### Step 3 - NSG

+only allow port 443 and SSH from my laptop

+#### Step 4 - Shutdown schedule

+#### Step 5 - Integration tests

+Run the integration tests against the VM docker container (start VM if stopped)